clarity20/fasder/README.md

 and `--query` options.
 For the other options, there is plenty low-hanging fruit waiting to be picked.
-* Style issues abound: comments and variable names can be made better, for example. low-hanging fruit here too.
+* Style issues abound: comments and variable names can be made better, for example.
+Sub-functions can be extracted.
+Low-hanging fruit here too.
+* Implement a --clean option to delete duplicate entries and entries no longer present in the filesystem
-* The issues queue of the original fasd project contains some unresolved issues we might wish to address here.
+* Inventory the open issues and PRs of the original fasd project for anything we might wish to address here.
 * Develop a more formal strategy for testing.
 There are two classes of use cases:
 (1) the hidden action of the \_fasder_prompt_func (the hook) at the prompt and (2) explicit invocations of fasder, or its short aliases.
 Regarding